 Associate Professor and Chair of the Masters of Social Work Department, Morgan State University

-Documenting the current state-of-the-art, this book demonstrates the power of distance learning and online technology and addresses future trends in web-based social work education.
-Written by widely recognized experts, the chapters represent an authoritative statement of the present state-of-the-art in the application of technology to contemporary social work education.
+Documenting the current state-of-the-art, this book demonstrates the power of distance learning and online technology and addresses future web-based social work education trends.
+Written by widely recognized experts, the chapters represent an authoritative statement of the present state-of-the-art application of technology to contemporary social work education.
 The insights of these experts will be of great interest to students and faculty in the 798 accredited social work programs in the United States.
-They are creating a revolution in the profession which will forever change the nature of education for professional practice.
+They are creating a revolution in the profession that will forever change education for professional practice.

 The chapters in this book were originally published in the Journal of Teaching in Social Work.

 ADDING TO THE PROFESSION'S EXPERTISE IN SUBSTANCE USE